-Our staff and governors are provided with GDPR training as part of their induction process.
-GDPR training will also form part of continuing professional development, where changes to legislation or the school's processes make it necessary.
-As a school we ensure the senior management team fully understand GDPR and its potential impact.
+Our workers and volunteers are provided with GDPR training as part of their induction process.
+GDPR training will also form part of continuing professional development, where changes to legislation or the trust's processes make it necessary.
+As a trust we ensure our senior leadership teams (trust and schools) fully understand UK-GDPR and its potential impact.
 All other staff are trained according to their roles and responsibilities.
-We stress how the GDPR is the responsibility of the whole school community.
+We stress how the UK-GDPR is the responsibility of the whole trust community.

-Contact Details and Useful Websites Data Protection Officer
+Contact Details and Useful Websites

+Data Protection Officer

-Manjit Heer 350 Loughborough Road Leicester LE4 5PJ
+BEP Data Protection Officer Manjit Heer 350 Loughborough Road Leicester LE4 5PJ